ChipNowacek/cctx/README.md

 And...it's not clear if this project makes any sense.
 To the extent there are patterns in codebase changes, maybe we can capture them.
 Maybe macro-esque.
 Dunno.

+The advent of AI support just about changes everything.
+This project may be more about RAG-based development than anything else.
+The AI support may well be the last-mile transactor.

 ## Workflow

 1. Create a CCTX: